OneOdio Monitor 80 Review

 The Treblab brand has been in the market since 2015.
 Within that short time, Treblab has come up with several headphones, earphones, and Bluetooth speakers.
-The Treblab Z2 is one of their successful headphones around and is geared toward the sports community.
+The Treblab Z2 is one of their successful headphones around and is one of the best over ear headphones for working out.
 So whether it is the gym, running, or any other workout, the Treblab Z2 is a worthy option to consider.
 In this review, we’ll cover the design and build quality, comfort and fit, connectivity, and sound quality, and more.

 Driver Type: Dynamic driver

 Driver Size: 40mm

 Headphone Type: Over-Ear, Closed-Back